trillek-team/trillek-computer/CDA.md

 - Rest are reserved for future compatible video adapters.

 ### Text mode
+#### Text buffer

-In text modes, the Video RAM represents a glyph and the color attributes using a word to store both.
+The Text buffer represents a glyph and the color attributes using a word to store both.
 In each word, is defined the glyph index to use and the background/foreground color attributes.
 The first word in the Text Area is the character at row 0, column 0.
 The next word is the character at row 0, column 1, etc.

+Formula :
+    character address =
-Formula : address = video ram address + (column % MAX_COLUMNS)*2 + (MAX_COLUMNS*2 * row)
+    text buffer address + (column % MAX_COLUMNS)*2 + (MAX_COLUMNS*2 * row)

 Were MAX_COLUMNS = 40 or other value depending of what text mode is.

 The format of each word is (Little Endian format):